National Legal Hotline

 If you are riding at night or in bad weather, you must have at least one red reflector on the rear and a red flashing or steady light at the rear.
 You must also have a headlight.

-There is a suite of road rules that applies specifically to cyclists.
-These rules are found in Sections 245 to 301 of the Queensland Road Rules.
-A breach of any of them carries an on the spot fine of $130.
+There is a suite of traffic offences that apply only to cyclists.
+These are found in Sections 245 to 301 of the Queensland Road Rules.
+Each of them carries an on the spot fine of $130.

 - Riding while not astride the rider’s seat;